rotaki/masstree-wrapper/README.md

 - insert
 - update
 - remove
+- scan
 # Build & Execute

-The following code will fetch the latest masstree-beta and executes the tests of wrapper.
-Some warnings might show up during the build but they are the problems caused by compiling masstree-beta with cmake.
+The following code will fetch the latest masstree-beta and executes some tests for the wrapper.
+Some warnings might show up during the build due to the compilation of masstree-beta using cmake.

 ```sh
 mkdir build